Lyman James Briggs: Uranium Committee (1939–1941)

 In 1939, President Franklin Roosevelt called on Briggs, by then aged 65, to head the Advisory Committee on Uranium to investigate the fission of uranium, as a result of the Einstein–Szilárd letter.
 Even though Roosevelt had sanctioned a project, progress was slow and was not directed exclusively towards military applications.
 Eugene Wigner said that "We often felt as though we were swimming in syrup".
 Boris Pregel said "It is wonder that after so many blunders and mistakes anything was accomplished at all".
 Leó Szilárd believed that the project was delayed for a least a year by the short-sightedness and sluggishness of the authorities.
 At the time Briggs was not well and was due to undergo a serious operation.
 He was unable to take the energetic action that was often needed.

-Meanwhile, in the United Kingdom German refugees Otto Frisch and Rudolf Peierls under professor Marcus Oliphant made a breakthrough, indicating that it would be possible to make a bomb from purified U-235.
+Meanwhile, in the United Kingdom German refugees Otto Frisch and Rudolf Peierls under professor Marcus Oliphant made a breakthrough, indicating that it would be possible to make an atomic bomb from a relatively small mass of concentrated U-235.
 From June 1940, copies of British progress reports were sent to Briggs via a British contact in Washington, Ralph H. Fowler.
 In March 1941 a British committee of Nobel Prize–winning scientists, called the MAUD Committee, concluded that an atomic bomb was "not only feasible, it was inevitable".
 They also pointed out that a large part of a laboratory in Berlin had been devoted to nuclear research.
-A copy of the MAUD Committee's interim report was sent to the Briggs in the USA because Britain lacked the resources to undertake such a large and urgent program on its own.
+A copy of the MAUD Committee's interim report was sent to Briggs in the USA because Britain lacked the resources to undertake such a large and urgent program on its own.
 Britain also wished to move its key research facilities to safety across the Atlantic.
 The MAUD Committee issued another report giving technical details on the design and costs on 15 July 1941.